vtempest/ai-research-agent/README.md

 ### References

 *   Vasnetsov, Andrey (2024).
 "BM42: New Baseline for Hybrid Search".
 Qdrant Blog. https://qdrant.tech/articles/bm42/

-> [Qdrant developed BM42](https://qdrant.tech/articles/bm42/) in 2024 to replace term frequency with average word weights by self-attention tansformer language models.
-This scores word importance better than BM25 in short documents which are too short to use word frequency as the key weight.
-BM42 is not used but it is benchmarked and implemented with Transformers.js BERT model.

 * ritvikmath (2023).
 "BM25 : The Most Important Text Metric in Data Science". https://www.youtube.com/watch?v=ruBm9WywevM